wilsonfan/wilsonfan.github.io/docs/index.md

 ---
-title: Welcome
+title: index
 feed: hide
 date: 05-01-2023
 permalink: /index
 format: list
 ---

-This is a test of obsidian publishing 123
+this is the index